-In all control modes, set point voltage and current can be quickly displayed by simply pressing the DISPLAY key.
-This allow monitoring of both set points in standby, alarm, and power mode states.
+In all control modes, set point voltage and current can be quickly displayed by simply pressing the V/I dis key.
+Similarly, set points for OVT and OCT can be displayed by pressing the trip dis key.

 The up/down keys have an acceleration feature to speed up entries.
-Pressing and holding the up/ down keys cause number changes to increase or decreases at a faster rate.
+Pressing and holding the up/down keys cause number changes to increase or decreases at a faster rate.
 Upon nearing the desired set point number, release and press again to slow down the rate of change.
-After the selection is made, the ENTER key must be pressed to save the new set point or the CLEAR key can be pressed to exit without saving the new set point.